ichi-h/elmish/README.md

 日本語版は[こちら](./README.ja.md)

-@ichi-h/elmish is a state management library that is independent of UI frameworks and UI libraries, with reference to Elm Architecture. @ichi-h/elmish aims to keep business logic separate from other complex factors and keep it simple.
+@ichi-h/elmish is a state management library that is independent of UI frameworks and UI libraries, with reference to Elm Architecture. @ichi-h/elmish aims to keep business logic separate from other complex factors and keep it readable.

 ## Usage